 Technical indicators use formulas to generate data points and analyze price action.
 Investors use indicators for trading alerts, to confirm other indicators, forecast prices, and guide entry and exit decisions.

-What is the MACD (Moving Average Convergence Divergence)?
+MACD Indicator (Moving Average Convergence Divergence) Explained

 The moving average convergence/divergence (MACD) is a technical indicator of momentum that uses moving averages to determine a trend’s strength.